2028 Philippine presidential election: Eligibility

-The Constitution of the Philippines limits the occupancy of the presidency and vice presidency to natural-born citizens aged 40 on the day of the election who are registered to vote, who have been a resident of the Philippines for at least ten years immediately preceding such election, and are able to read and write.
+The Constitution of the Philippines limits the occupancy of the presidency to natural-born citizens aged 40 on the day of the election who are registered to vote, who have been a resident of the Philippines for at least ten years immediately preceding such election, and are able to read and write.
 Incumbent presidents who have served a complete a six-year term are term-limited while their vice president may seek reelection for a second consecutive term.